Suicide Risk and Prevention for Kentucky Nurses

 - Identifies barriers and problem-solves ways to overcome them

-After the plan has been developed, the clinician does the following:
+After the plan has been developed, the clinician:

 - Assesses the likelihood that the overall safety plan will be used